gbeckers/Darr/README.rst

    :target: https://travis-ci.org/gbeckers/dArray?branch=master

-dArray is a Python library for storing multidimensional numeric data arrays in a way that is open, simple, and self-explanatory.
+dArray is a Python science library for storing numeric data arrays in a way that is open, simple, and self-explanatory.
 It also enables fast memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.
 It is primarily designed for scientific use cases.
 Save and use your numeric arrays and metadata with one